Himanshuco/DSAWithJava/README.md

   9) Dynamic Programming

 # How to retain the concept and make it permanent in your mind ?
-  1) Understand the Fundamentals.
+  1) Understand the Fundamentals
-  1) Start with Basics and Build Gradually and always understand the question first don't jump on direct any conclusion or search for the answer.
+  1) Start with Basics and Build Gradually and always understand the question first don't jump on direct any conclusion or search for the answer
-  2) Always give it try first.
+  2) Always give it try first
-  3) Understand Patterns and Problem-Solving Techniques.
+  3) Understand Patterns and Problem-Solving Techniques
-  4) Write Your Own Code.
+  4) Write Your Own Code
-  5) Review and Revise.
+  5) Review and Revise

 # How to revise :
   # Revison 1